 Plaintiff, Strike 3 Holdings, LLC, is the owner of various adult films distributed through DVDs and adult websites.
-(Compl. ¶¶ 2-3.)
-Plaintiff alleges that Defendant, styled John Doe and identified only by an assigned IP address 74.90.54.76, has been committing copyright infringement.
-(Compl. ¶¶ 4-5, 12.)
-Specifically, Plaintiff alleges that Defendant has used BitTorrent, "a system designed to quickly distribute large files over the Internet," to copy and distribute forty-one of Plaintiff's films in violation of the United States Copyright Act of 1976, 17 U.S.C. §§ 101 et seq.
-(Compl. ¶¶ 6, 17, 47-52.)
+Compl., ECF No. 1, ¶¶ 2-3.
+Plaintiff alleges that Defendant, styled John Doe and identified only by an assigned IP address 68.199.11.213, has been committing copyright infringement.
+Id. ¶¶ 4-5, 12.
+Specifically, Plaintiff alleges that Defendant has used BitTorrent, "a system designed to quickly distribute large files over the Internet," to copy and distribute twenty-eight of Plaintiff's films in violation of the United States Copyright Act of 1976, 17 U.S.C. §§ 101 et seq.
+Id. ¶¶ 17, 37, 47-52.

 Plaintiff alleges that it utilized geolocation technology to locate the physical address associated with Defendant's IP address within the District of Connecticut.
-(Compl. ¶ 9.)
+Id. ¶ 9.
 Plaintiff further alleges that it owns and operates an infringement detection system, which identified and downloaded certain BitTorrent files created by the unknown Defendant.
-(Compl. ¶¶ 19, 27-34.)
+Id. ¶¶ 27-34.
 Plaintiff then verified that those files contained digital copies of motion pictures that are "identical (or, alternatively, strikingly similar or substantially similar) to Plaintiff's corresponding original copyrighted [w]orks."
-(Compl. ¶ 34.)
+Id. ¶ 34.
 Accordingly, Plaintiff brought a one-count complaint of copyright infringement against the unknown Defendant.
-(Compl. ¶ 49.)
-Although Plaintiff cannot serve the unknown Defendant with the complaint because it cannot identify Defendant beyond his or her IP address, Plaintiff alleges that Defendant's IP address.
-(Compl. ¶ 5.)
+Id. ¶¶ 47-52.
+Although Plaintiff cannot serve the unknown Defendant with the complaint because it cannot identify Defendant beyond his or her IP address, Plaintiff alleges that Defendant's Internet Service Provider, Optimum Online, can identify Defendant through Defendant's IP address.
+Id. ¶ 5.

 After filing its complaint, Plaintiff filed a motion to serve a third-party subpoena prior to a Rule 26(f) conference.
-ECF No. 8.
-Specifically, Plaintiff requests leave to serve a subpoena on Optimum Online, Defendant's Internet Service Provider, requiring Optimum to disclose the personal identifying information associated with Defendant's IP address so that Plaintiff can "learn Defendant's identity, investigate Defendant's role in the infringement, and effectuate service."
-(Mem. in Supp. of Mot. for Leave to Serve Subpoena, ECF No. 8-1, at 1-2.)
+ECF No. 9.
+Specifically, Plaintiff requests leave to serve a subpoena on Optimum Online, Defendant's Internet Service Provider, requiring Optimum Online to disclose the personal identifying information associated with Defendant's IP address so that Plaintiff can "learn Defendant's identity, investigate Defendant's role in the infringement, and effectuate service."
+Mem. in Supp. of Mot. for Leave to Serve Subpoena, ECF No. 10, at 5-6.